lukaskollmer/yo/docs/reference.md

 <h3 sectionId="yo.fn.operator">Operator declaration</h3>

-Some [binary operators](yo.expr.operators) can be overloaded for a specific signature.
+Since most [binary operators](yo.expr.operators) are implemented as functions, they can be overloaded for a specific signature.
-Operator overloads are declared as functions with the name `operator`, followed by the operator being overloaded.
+An operator overload is declared as a function with the name `operator`, followed by the operator being overloaded.

 ```rust
 fn operator + (x: Foo, y: Foo) -> Foo {